 Science is considered to be the most superior.
 Hence students who wish to pursue their careers in fields like art and culture finding no scope here become compelled to migrate to western suburbs.
 It is not even that after completing their education where they can return back to their original place because then there are no jobs available for the courses in which they master because they aren’t respected enough.
 Whereas outside there is scope in such fields hence the student after transforming into a mature individual decides to settle there permanently.

 This way the country keeps losing its talented brains and these brains contribute to other countries development when it could have been the other way.
-They not only regulate their economies but also add to their societal cultures and bring back there influence to their native place on returning.
+They not only regulate their economies but also add to their societal cultures and bring back their influence to their native place on returning.
 This is why India is becoming more of an influenced country.
 This was the psychological perspective of the education system that makes one migrate.
-We already know that economic factor here contributes majorly.
+We already know that the economic factor here contributes majorly.

 Migrants invest heavily in education to go out and settle in the place of destination.
-The not so rich class takes the support of the scholarships but the ones who don’t go through scholarships invest huge amounts of money.
+The not-so-rich class takes the support of the scholarships but the ones who don’t go through scholarships invest huge amounts of money.
 Those who aren’t that financially strong take loans and debts.
 There is a complex interplay between education and migration.
 There is also a gender bias in education.
 Even though women might be allowed to be educated they won’t be allowed to migrate in order to earn over long distances or even short because they ! aren’t considered capable enough as compared to men to contribute to the economy efficiently.

 In fact in rural areas investing on a woman’s education is not considered at all because it’s assumed that they can’t bring profitable gains and their employment involves a lot of exploitation.
 Thus women’s movement is restricted irrespective of the fact whether they are educated or uneducated.
 It is important to establish educational equality, more incentives and scholarships and job opportunities at the place.